 Geriatric Psychiatry Fellowship

 The UT Southwestern Department of Psychiatry provides a clinically oriented fellowship in geriatric psychiatry.
-Upon successful completion of the Geriatic Psychiatry Fellowship Program, you will be qualified to take the American Board of Psychiatry and Neurology's examination for Certification in the Subspecialty of Geriatric Psychiatry.
+Upon successful completion of the Geriatric Psychiatry Fellowship Program, you will be qualified to take the American Board of Psychiatry and Neurology's examination for Certification in the Subspecialty of Geriatric Psychiatry.
 We provide this training to those who have successfully completed a four-year program in general adult psychiatry.
 Two residency positions are available.
 Both slots are filled on a competitive basis.

 As a fellow, you will gain experience in a variety of clinical settings, including: